 How does a RRIF work?

 How might you go about transferring your RRSP assets to your RRIF?
 Are there tax implications with that?

-We’ve got you covered today with everything you need to know about the RRIF.
+We’ve got you covered today with this updated post – everything you need to know about the RRIF and how it works.

 Prior to establishing your RRIF, you might know that the Registered Retirement Savings Plan (RRSP) remains one of the wealth-building wonders of our Canadian world.